hashgraph/hedera-cli/README.md

 ### Overview

-The `hbar` command in the Hedera CLI tool is designed for transferring Hbars between accounts.
+The `hbar` command in the Hedera CLI tool is designed for transferring hbars between accounts.

 ```sh
 hcli hbar transfer -b,--balance <balance> [-f,--from <from>] [-t,--to <to>]